|

 How to use Heil microphone inserts with Icom transceivers... without

-Takes the nasty surprises out of power supply design.
+Take the nasty surprises out of power supply design!

 - How to speed-up your antenna relays, to avoid RF arcs caused by